allenbateman/SuperFantastics/README.md

 Bomberman is a game where the player must deploy bombs to destroy enemies and structures.
 Being able to pickup powerups and being more effective.

-The player, following the story line, will travel arround different biomas and fighting new enemies.
+The player, following the story line, will travel arround different biomes and fighting new enemies.

 ## Controls